 IN MEMORY OF WILLIAM PAUL DUDAS, JR.

-Two years ago, our family booked a family reunion in Orlando, Florida.
+Three years ago, our family booked a family reunion in Orlando, Florida.
 Some of the family went by airplane, but my son and I decided to book onto a train that would take us from Pittsburgh, Pennsylvania to Orlando Florida.
 The cost was right and we would be on the upper level with the option of watching the sights go by and not having to keep the foot on the pedal or pull over to see the scenery of our country.

 After we booked our trip we told my second son about the great prices and they decided to book the same train for his wife and two children.
 The plan was hatched.
 Double deck train to Washington DC and then in the regular Amtrak cars from DC to Orlando.